YiLi-2020/222/content/home/tags.md

 # Tag Cloud widget.
 widget = "tag_cloud"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 99  # Order that this section will appear.
+headless = true  # This file represents a page section. active = True  # Activate this widget? true/false weight = 99  # Order that this section will appear.

-title = "Tags"
+title = "About me"
-subtitle = "Community engagement & professional development"
+subtitle = "life is too short for bad vibes"

 [content]
   # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)